Protecting Creative Writing Copyright against AI Imitation via Implicit Watermarking: Approach

 \textbf{Attackers.} Attackers are equipped with two abilities.
-Firstly, they have the capability to gain unauthorized access to valuable data sets like books or web logs, enabling themselves to imitate the protected styles.
-Furthermore, attackers can provide APIs that effectively hide the details of their imitation behaviors.
+Firstly, they can gain unauthorized access to valuable datasets like books or weblogs, enabling them to imitate the creative essence.
+Furthermore, attackers can provide LLM APIs that effectively hide the details of their imitation behaviors.

-\textbf{Defender.} Our defense objective is to guard against unauthorized AI imitation, both online and offline, in order to confirm and trace copyright ownership.
-Our defender $D(\cdot)$ aims to generate a verifiable implicit zero-watermark to protect the style $S_P$.
-For a given suspicious text $T_{test}$, the defender determines if $T_{test}$ imitates $S_P$ (i.e. $pr$=1 represents imitation):
+\textbf{Defender.} Our defense objective is to prevent unauthorized AI imitation and verify copyright ownership.
+Our defender $D(\cdot)$ generates an implicit watermark to protect creative writing $\bm{T_H}$.
+To address statistical biases between human and machine-generated texts, we create two sets of machine-generated texts: $\bm{T_P}$, which mimics $\bm{T_H}$, and $\bm{T_N}$, which represents unprotected writing.
+For a suspicious text $\bm{T_{test}}$, we compute the distance between its corresponding watermark and the implicit watermark of $\bm{T_H}$ to obtain a probability $pr$, where $pr = 1$ indicates that the text imitates $\bm{T_H}$.

-Where $d_h$ denotes Hamming distance and $\epsilon$ empirically is 1\% of the length of watermark.
+where $d_h$ denotes Hamming distance and $\epsilon$ empirically is 1\% of the length of watermark.